Setting Up Your Environment

 - A project virtual environment (

-- Quarto installed for rendering the book
+- Quarto installed and working

 docs/